usebedrock/bedrock/README.md

 ## Installation and usage

-* First, make sure you have Node installed
+* First, make sure you have Node 4.2.1 installed.
+You can find the latest version of Node at <a href="https://nodejs.org/en/">NodeJS.org</a>.
+* Then, make sure you have root access to your machine.
+You will need it to install a ruby gem to create icon fonts called `fontcustom`,
-* Install the project's dependencies: `npm install`
+* Install the project's dependencies:
+  * `npm install`
+  * `gem install fontcustom`
 * To run the prototype: `gulp`.
 All files are automatically compiled before they are served.

 ## Running specific Gulp tasks